Clarence Cottam: Biography

 In 1943 Cottam at the U. S. Fish and Wildlife Service was responsible for promoting Rachel Carson from junior aquatic biologist to aquatic biologist.
 He worked with her until 1952, when she retired from government service to write full time, and remained a close friend until she died in 1964.
 He provided her with valuable documentation on existing DDT research.
 In her 1962 book Silent Spring, she cited his investigations of the harmful effects of insecticides.

 For the academic year 1954–1955 Cottam returned to BYU as a professor of biology and dean of the College of Biological and Agricultural Sciences and then went on leave of absence from 1955 to 1958, when he resigned from BYU.
 In 1955 Cottam became the director of the Welder Wildlife Foundation (the institution managing the Welder Wildlife Refuge) with W. Caleb Glazener as assistant director.
 Cottam served as director until his death in 1974, when Glazener became his successor as director.
 Cottam was the author or coauthor of about 250 scientific papers.
 He accumulated a comprehensive library of ornithological journals and textooks on American for the use of students at the Welder Wildlife Refuge.

 In March 1974, Clarence Cottam died from cancer in Sinton, Texas.
 He was buried in Orem, Utah.
 His widow died in February 1975.
 At the time of her death, there were 4 daughters, 23 grandchildren, and 4 great-grandchildren.

 Awards and honors

 Cottam was elected in 1934 a Fellow of the American Association for the Advancement of Science.
 He received in 1955 the Aldo Leopold Memorial Award of The Wildlife Society (TWS) and in 1961 the Audubon Medal of the National Audubon Society.
 In 1962 he received both the Frances K. Hutchinson Medal of the Garden Club of America and the Paul Bartsch Award of the Audubon Naturalist Society.
 He was the president from 1949 to 1950 of The Wildlife Society, from 1957 to 1958 of the Texas Ornithological Society (founded in 1953), and from 1960 to 1963 of the National Parks Association.
-The Texas Chapter of The Wildlife Society, with the Welder Wildlife Foundation, sponsors the Clarence Cottam Award to "recognize and promote student research excellemce in wildlife biology, conservation, and management."
+The Texas Chapter of The Wildlife Society, with the Welder Wildlife Foundation, sponsors the Clarence Cottam Award to "recognize and promote student research excellence in wildlife biology, conservation, and management."